 What is Offsite Backup?

-Offsite backup is the replication of the business’ production data to a server or media that is in a geographically different location than the production system.
-Offsite data backup may also be done via direct access, over Wide Area Network (WAN).
+Offsite backup is the replication of the business’ production data to a server or media that is in a geographically different location.
+Offsite data backup may also be done via direct access, over a Wide Area Network (WAN).

 The best offsite backup solutions include: